 Virginia lieutenant governor race questionnaire: John Reid

-Reid: I have spent my entire professional and private life at the intersection of and policies.
+Reid: I have spent my entire professional and private life at the intersection of politics and policies.
 Reid: My entire professional and personal life has been at the cross-section of politics and policy.

 Primary Day is on Tuesday, June 17th.
 The polls are open from 6 am until 7 pm.
 You can vote if you are still in line by 7 p.m.
 You can find your polling station by clicking here.
 Stay tuned to the Mercury for coverage of the Virginia 2025 election.